emooreatx/FloppyRider/README.md

 ## KiCad Project

 You can get the current project files in the __KiCad__ directory.
-The PCB design has not been validated at this point.
+The PCB design files are now available if you want to make your own board :  [V2 fabrication files](./pcb)

 ## Warning about some floppy controllers

 It seems that some floppy controllers may ground the signals to the floppy drive when the computer is switched off.
 If you have a diskettte inserted and engaged when this happens, that can lead to the track where the head is currently positioned to be erased.

 If you are working with important media be careful about this, and give power to the 51TD drive only __after__ the computer is switched on, and remove the diskette or the power to the disk drive __before__ the computer is switched off.

+__The version 2 board improves this situation__ because when the write protection switch is engaged, the Write/Erase Gate signals for the 8" drive are physically disconnected from the incoming write signals, so you won't accidentally erase any data __if write protection is engaged__, even if the host floppy controller grounds all the interface signals.
+This makes the adapter safer for using in disk imaging tasks.

 ## Operation